We believe that everyone is worth it.

 Nick is the Operations guy at The Move Project.
 He dreams about creating service opportunities that can be done in any city or context and gathering people together to execute the event.
 He desires to better the local community by providing sustainable opportunities for everyone to get involved so we can live in a more just and peaceful space.

-He currently resides in Indianola, Iowa with his beautiful wife and five energetic kids.
+He currently resides in Indianola, Iowa with his beautiful wife and seven energetic kids.

 Sam is the Communications guy at The Move Project.
 He dreams about joining people together, whether they are across the street from each other or across the globe.
 Sam is an energy catalyst and endless optimist, pressing for a collaborative movement that will make the end of global poverty a reality for his generation.

-He married his best friend who he met in college, they live in Des Moines, Iowa, and have four beautiful daughters.
+He married his best friend who he met in college, they live in Kansas City, Missouri, and have four young daughters.